• Skip to primary navigation

 Kathy Carmichael

-If you haven't tried hearts palm as a substitute for flaky crab meat, you are missing out!
+You should try hearts palm as a substitute for flaky crab meat!
 These hearts of palm crab cakes are crispy on the outside and flaky and delicate on the inside with incredible flavor!

 Print Recipe Pin Recipe